Quickback Docs

 What's Still Protected with guards: false

-• createdAt, createdBy - Set on INSERT only
+• createdAt, createdBy — set on INSERT only

-• modifiedAt, modifiedBy - Auto-updated
+• modifiedAt, modifiedBy — auto-updated

-• deletedAt, deletedBy - Set on soft delete
+• deletedAt, deletedBy — set on soft delete

 Ownership Auto-Population

-// Client sends: PUT /accounts/ext-123 { name: "Acme" }
+// Client sends: PUT /ats-imports/ext-123 { candidateName: "Jane Doe" }

 // Server creates: